JohnnyOfSnow/U10216014_hw6/README.txt

 Homework is BounceBallApplet.java
 ---------------------------------

-This homework need to add some statement that the program can run as a standalone application(So, I add main method).
+     This homework need to add some statement that the program can run as a standalone application(So, I add main method).When the applet is run standalone, the main method is invoked to create a frame to hold the applet.(According to the 18.5 Enabling Applet to run as application)

-applet life cycle:
+Applet life cycle:
                                              invoke
                                              start()